 Other weekend activities include taking a trip to Tunnel Beach to explore the caves or a bush walk to see the Organ Pipe rock formations.
 You can also take a scenic train trip through the Taieri Gorge, or travel north to see the famous Moeraki Boulders.

 Why learn English in Dunedin?

-Dunedin is a great place for students who want to study English in a classic New Zealand university town and easily explore the surrounding areas.
+Choose Dunedin if you want to study English in a classic New Zealand university town, while exploring the beauty of the Otago Peninsula.